 The confession of beliefs that Smyth developed for the church in Amsterdam was filled with scripture references.
 The availability of the Bible in English was a major factor in the beginning of Baptist churches in England.
 For centuries the Bible was not available to people in general.
 Until the development of printing in the 1400s, copies of the Bible were rare, each one having to be written by hand.

 Some manuscripts of the Bible were available in Greek and Hebrew, the languages in which the Bible was originally written, but most were in Latin, the official language of the Roman Catholic Church.
 People in the population as a whole could not read Greek, Hebrew, or Latin, but the scholars in the Church could.
 When John Wycliffe (c.1328–d.1384), William Tyndale (c.1495–d.1536), and Miles Coverdale (c.1488–d.1569) translated the Bible into English, people could read the Bible for themselves.

-The Baptists in England
+The Baptists in England were severely persecuted.

 Many persons, including Baptists, came to believe strongly that the government-established church, the Church of England, did not interpret the Bible correctly.
 One of these was Thomas Helwys (c.1556–c.1616), a well-educated member of the Smyth congregation.
 He took a group of persons back to England from Holland.
 By 1612 he had started a Baptist church at Spitalfields, a section of London.